-PSAT will be given to 9th, 10th, and 11th graders who have signed up in the high school office.
-Testing is Saturday, Oct.
-15, 2016 at the school.
-Deadline to sign up was Sept.
-1, 2016 and cost was $20.
+PSAT Test will be given to 10th and 11th graders who have signed up in the high school office.
+Testing is Wednesday, Oct.
+11, 2017 at the Activity Center.
+Sign up by Fri., Sept 15, 2017.
+Cost - $20 payable at time of sign up.

 PSAT Test Preparation Course Date - Precollegiate programs at OU sponsor this effective About the PSAT/NMSQT Test.
 The PSAT/NMSQT test gives students the opportunity to assess their verbal and mathematical skills, to discover what taking the PSAT is like, and to qualify for scholarships awarded by the National Merit Scholarship Corporation.
 The test consists of a verbal section and a mathematical section.
 Registration deadline is Sept.
 24, 2016.
 Cost is $100.
 Class is 9am - 3pm at the University of Oklahoma, North Campus.
 Cost includes instruction and all course material.
 LUNCH IS NOT PROVIDED.
 Register now at (405) 325-6987 or go to youth.ou.edu for a downloadable registration form (PDF.)

 PSAT/NMSQT is the Preliminary SAT/National Merit Scholarship Qualifying Test which is a co-sponsored program by the College Board and National Merit Scholarship Corporation (NMSC).
 This is a standardized test that provides firsthand practice for the SAT Reasoning Test.
-It also gives you a chance to enter National Merit Scholarship Corporation (NMSC) scholarship programs.
+As an 11th grader, it also gives you a chance to enter National Merit Scholarship Corporation (NMSC) scholarship programs.
 The PSAT/NMSQT measures: critical reading skills, math problem-solving skills, and writing skills.
-This test will be given at the CCS school building at 7:50a.m. on Saturday, Oct.
-15, 2016.
-In order to take the test, any 9th - 11th grader must sign in the high school advisor's office no later than August 30, 2016..
-The cost of $20 will be charged to your school account.
+This test will be given at the CCS Activity Center at 7:50a.m. on Wednesday, Oct.
+11, 2017.
+In order to take the test, any 10th or 11th grader must sign in the high school advisor's office no later than Sept 15, 2017..
+The cost of $20 and must be paid when you sign up for the test.
 Practice booklets may be picked up in the high school advisor's office..
 All students must bring two #2 sharpened pencils, (no mechanical pencils allowed) and an approved calculator.

 PSAT Review Classes can be found at www.testmasters.com.